Timeline: The Palestinian Nakba (Catastrophe) & Establishment of Israeli Apartheid

 “Mounting search and control operations according to the following guidelines: encirclement of the village and conducting a search inside it.
 In the event of resistance, the armed force must be destroyed and the population must be expelled outside the borders of the state.”

-- As Israeli historian Morris, a right-wing Zionist who has lamented that the expulsion of Palestinians in 1948 didn’t go far enough, observed in The Birth of the Palestinian Refugee Problem: 1947-1949, Plan Dalet was "a strategic-ideological anchor and basis for expulsions by front, district, brigade and battalion commanders" providing "post facto, a formal, persuasive covering note to explain their actions."
+- As historian Morris, a right-wing Zionist who has lamented that the expulsion of Palestinians in 1948 didn’t go far enough, observed in The Birth of the Palestinian Refugee Problem: 1947-1949, Plan Dalet was "a strategic-ideological anchor and basis for expulsions by front, district, brigade and battalion commanders" providing "post facto, a formal, persuasive covering note to explain their actions."
 Morris also noted:

 "Ben-Gurion always refrained from issuing clear or written expulsion orders; he preferred that his generals 'understand' what he wanted done.
 He wished to avoid going down in history as the 'great expeller.’”

-Expulsions of Palestinians accelerate (April 1948)
+Expulsions & massacres of Palestinians accelerate (April 1948)

 "In the months of April-May 1948, units of the Haganah were given operational orders that stated explicitly that they were to uproot the villagers, expel them and destroy the villages themselves."